devopsop/customers/README.md

-# customers
+# Customers
-This is used for Tomcat and PostgreSQL.
-Queries will be done on the database newdb on the table customers for their first name / name / city and be displayed.
+Webapp for Tomcat.
+Queries will be done on the table customers of the database 'newdb'.

 # LiquiBase
 Use the command: ./liquibase --changeLogFile=customers.yml update.
-Will create a table in the table: newdb and populate it.
+This will create a table 'customer' in 'newdb' and populate it.